CalcKit — Free UK Calculators

 Mistake 3 — Assuming competitors have the same cost base.
 A competitor who offers a 40% margin might have lower costs than you and still be profitable.
 Do not price based on competitor prices without understanding your own cost structure.

 Mistake 4 — Ignoring all costs in the margin calculation.
 Gross margin only accounts for the direct cost of goods.
 If you want to understand true profitability, you need to include overheads — that gives you your net margin.
+See our guide on what profit margin actually means for the full breakdown of gross vs net margin.

 🛒